 ADS-B Coverage

 Transmitter is like mouth, receiver is like ear.
-When person A (transmitter) shout louder (bigger transmitter power), person B (receiver) can hear person A from longer distance.
-When person B is younger with good hearing (better receiver sensitivity), person B can also hear person A from longer distance.
+Just like when person A (transmitter) shouts louder (bigger transmitter power), person B (receiver) can hear person A from a greater distance.
+And when person B has better hearing (better receiver sensitivity), person B can pick up the sound from even farther away.
+This illustrates how transmitter power and receiver sensitivity both contribute to the coverage area of an ADS-B ground receiver.

 We're here to help you,